AdamCumurcu/Fake-News-Identification-System/README.md

 ![pinochio fake news boy](images/ey-boy-holding-newspaper.jpg)

+### Project Overview

+The goal of this project is to create a fake new identification system using natural language processing (NLP).
+My data set consists of over 40 thousand articles obtained from Kaggle.
+A variety of machine learning models have been used to generate the best results.

 ### Business Case

-Fake News has been on the rise this past decade.
+Over the course of the past decade, the amount of fake news being shared on social media has seen a dramatic increase.
+According to NewsGuard, "in 2019, 8 percent of engagement with the 100 top-performing news sources on social media was dubious.
+In 2020, that number more than doubled to 17 percent" ([Vox](https://www.vox.com/policy-and-politics/2020/12/22/22195488/fake-news-social-media-2020)).
+In 2021, the Daily Wire, the outlet founded by right-wing comentator Ben Shapiro, was the most popular news platform on Facebook.

-The spread of fake news has been having clear negative effects.
-From denying the results of the 2020 presidential election to spreading misinformation about the COVID vaccine, fake news is causing real damage to our society.
+From casting doubts on the results of the 2020 presidential election to spreading misinformation about the COVID vaccine, fake news is causing real damage to our society.

-One of the main sources of fake news is social media, such as Facebook and Twitter.

-I set out to produce a fake news identification system that can be used by social media companies to filter out minsinformation.
+Because the main source of fake news is social media sites, such as Facebook and Twitter, I set out to produce a fake news identification system that can be used by social media companies to filter out minsinformation.
+A altnerative use of this system could be a web app with which users can verify the authenticity of a story themselves.

 ### The Repo